esplito/coding-notes/testing-accessibility/1-foundations-of-accessibility/notes.md

 - CSS - Cascading Style Sheets
 	- The style and presentation of our HTML documents
 - JavaScript
+	- Does a lot with interactivity
+	- You need JS
 - DOM
 - SVG